Food Policy MSc

 You will be taught by a specialist academic food policy team, who have excellent credentials and are leaders in the field.
 Our academic staff are all actively involved in policy-making on a global arena.

-The course is flexible to fit in with your work commitments - you can study on a full-time, part-time or distance learning basis.
+The course is flexible to fit in with your work commitments - you can study on a full-time (one year), part-time (two years) or distance learning basis (two years).
+Please note that full-time students pay fees for one year and part-time students pay fees for two years.

 The course consists of four modules (worth 30 credits each) and a dissertation that includes a research methods component (worth 60 credits).
 The dissertation provides the opportunity for a detailed examination of a research question of relevance to food policy.